“Hey, I have to go pickup a new couch – Can I borrow your truck?”

 Fortunately, almost all insurance carriers in Washington state have a permissive use clause that allows coverage to extend to other people while they are driving your vehicle.

-There are however, a few key instances where coverage may not extend-
+There are however, a few key instances where your auto insurance coverage may not extend to a friend.

-What happens to my policy if my friend gets a ticket or gets into an accident while borrowing my car?
+What happens to my car insurance policy if my friend gets a ticket or gets into an accident while borrowing my car?

 - If your friend gets a ticket in your car that generally won’t come back on you because the ticket will go on your friends record, not yours.
 It would be wise though to make sure you have a current insurance ID card and registration in your glove box before you let them drive.